technancy/ruby-katas/katas/technancy/kata-1-readme.md

 You and some friends want to plant a "wall" of fruiting trees from West to East / East to West.

-This will benefit local wildlife and boost the local food production's diversity and yeild.
+This will benefit local wildlife and boost the local food production's diversity and yield.

 However you must first get permission from the field's landowners to convert a field into a food forest.